turingschool/front-end-curriculum/lessons/module-2/refactoring-guidelines.md

 ```

 #### Example 2
 The following code is used to toggle between two players.
-If a player successfuly places a token in the array, a token is created for the other player.
-If a player does not successfuly place a token a new token is created for the original player.
+If a player successfully places a token in the array, a token is created for the other player.
+If a player does not successfully place a token a new token is created for the original player.

 Only refactor the togglePlayer function.
 For this exercise, a different number of tokens will be successfully placed each time you run the code.
 The important thing is that the placed tokens alternate between the two players.

 ```js
 /* ----------- Do not refactor this section ----------- */
 class Token {